-PAGE LIMITS: You may include 1 page of science justification, and 2 pages for figures, tables and references.
 Use minimum 11pt. fonts, and 1" margins on all sides.
+The references and figure captions must obey the same minimum font size as the text.
 You will need to include an Object Table and an Exposure Table but NO setup table because there are no user-definable options.
 Put into the text or a note in the exposure table whether you want LRS2-B or LRS2-R if asking for LRS2.

 You must check the availability of tracks using the feasibility tool at https://hydra.as.utexas.edu/hetweb/ProgramPrep/hetdexcalendar.html.
-Be sure to choose "No\HETDEX" when you run this tool.
+Be sure to choose

+"No_HETDEX" when you run this tool.
 You are required to put in the text something more informative than "I have enough tracks".
 If you have a large number of objects scattered over RA, you may include a statement to that effect.
 In such cases, for the benefit of the TAC and review process, please include an example target discussing track availability.
 If you have few objects, you must run the tool with your required conditions and indicate the number of available tracks for each target in your proposal.
-Note that the number you want is the number in the \\(GREEN)\\ line, after all conditions have been applied, not the total possibly available in any condition.
+Note that the number you want is the number in the (GREEN) line, after all conditions have been applied, not the total possibly available in any condition.
 Be sure to use the availability tool listed above and not any other you might find.
 If you need 10 tracks and there are 10 available, the TAC may deem that insufficient as there are other users who may require the same time of night.
+Simply wanting to complete your observations in "this trimester" is usually not a very strong argument for requesting all, or almost all, available tracks.